Best Wedding Ever, Or, Saturday Morning at 10:00am

 We all gathered on the deck.
 Venue: Mavericks House.
 I have seen this look, and this sort of gesture, from my daughter since time immemorial.
 But now her husband’s by her side.

-The sun, having obligingly come out, was gracious enough to begin to set and light some neighboring clouds.
+The sun, having obligingly come out, was gracious enough to begin to set and light the neighboring clouds.

 Tables also set, albeit not by the movement of the universe.
 You can just see the centerpieces I made by stuffing all my random florist’s vases with feverfew.
 Why compete with scenery, and the few spectacular florist arrangements?